 General Design Considerations

-Interconnecting Customer shall design and construct the Facility in accordance with the applicable manufacturer’s recommended maintenance schedule, in compliance with all aspects of the Company’s Interconnection Tariff and Company-specific technical standards for interconnection of distributed generation.
+Interconnecting Customer shall design and construct the Facility in accordance with the applicable manufacturer’s recommended maintenance schedule, in compliance with all aspects of the Company’s Interconnection Tariff and Company-specific technical standards for interconnection of Distributed Energy Resources.
 Interconnecting Customer agrees to cause its Facility to be constructed in accordance with applicable specifications that meet or exceed those provided under this Section of the Interconnection Tariff.

 Transient Voltage Conditions